kevinchewfigueroa/threadingIssuesIsolator/README.md

 # threadingIssues_Isolator
-Tool meant to identify issues in USC-CSCI561 Vocareum's Multithreading Grading System
+Debug Tool meant to identify issues in USC-CSCI561 Multithreading Grading System (Vocareum)

 The python file is a dummy script meant to resemble any normal student's hw submission.